marcinjak9/apical.org-gatsby/content/pages/apical-retreat.md

             title: Personal growth
           - body: >
-              Groups of people sharing the same passion towards something or someone; there are many ways in engaging them together.
+              Groups of people sharing the same passion towards something or someone; there are many ways in engaging them
             image: "\U0001F30D"
             title: Communities
           - body: >-
-              Organizing activities or retreats is simple: Apical Retreat Program helps you plan every detail
+              Organizing activities or retreats is simple: Apical Retreat Program helps you plan your trip to the smallest detail
             image: ⛹️‍♀️
             title: Sport groups
         cta:
           text: Stay updated
         title: Our retreat organizers
+        titleCenter: true
       it:
         cards:
           - body: >-